 Ingredients you will need for the soaps

 Turmeric Powder -This dried powdered organic turmeric is easy to find and inexpensive.
-It is the best way to add the spice into soap and acts as a natural pigment for the finished bars.
+It is the best way to add the spice into the soap bar and acts as a natural pigment for the finished bars.

 Soap Molds - Make simple bars or select an attractive silicone mold.

-Make It Organic
+Make It an Organic Turmeric Soap Bar

 You don't really need to change ingredients, just make smart sourcing choices.
 Simply use organic turmeric and organic melt and pour base.
 Essential oil from reputable makers is often organic or natural sourced.